I feel like I’m on the outside looking in at this poor fellow struggling to work out what needs to be done, and in the end, getting nothing done.

 I had set a list of projects I wanted to work on, more episodes for the three continuing stories, and a start to the next episodic story, ‘motive, means, and opportunity’, though for this story I have brought together all the writing I’ve been doing in past few months.

-It would be easy to blame COVID 19, but that’s not the problem.
-I’ve been home and had the time, but there have been a number of distractions, and ideas for new stories that seem to divert my attention from what I should be doing.
+It would be easy to blame COVID 19 for the delays or the lack of commitment to the task, but that’s not the problem.
+I’ve been home and had the time, but there have been a number of distractions, and ideas for new stories always seem to divert my attention from what I should be doing.

 It’s not writer’s block.
 It’s not laziness.
-It seems that I just don’t want to work on them, and that might be because my subconscious is telling me there are problems with the narrative, and I’m just not ready to address them.
+It seems that I just don’t have the time to work on them, and that might be because my subconscious is telling me there are problems with the narrative, and I’m just not ready to address them.

 What has got my attention then?